kavishdoshi/Automation-of-FB-Details/README.md

 **Directions in the running of the file: Automated_Markating_API_setup.py**

 1. Press 1 if you want to make changes if not your details will be stored in the file for next time use

+**Output**

+1. Your TOKEN AND ADD ID is stored in Credential executable
+2. To get your data from the FB [press here](https://github.com/KangboLu/request-lib/blob/master)